Coandă-1910: 1910s

 With the opening of the École supérieure d'aéronautique et de constructions mécaniques on 15 November 1909, Coandă moved to Paris.
 As a continuation of his Belgian experiments, and especially looking for a way to test wing aerofoils at higher speeds, he contacted Ernest Archdeacon, the co-founder of L'Aero-Club de France, who in turn directed Coandă to Gustav Eiffel and Paul Painlevé.
 With their assistance, he gained approval to test different wing configurations and air resistance on a platform built by Eiffel at the front of a locomotive on the North of France railway.
 In March, he started flying lessons at Reims in a Hanriot monoplane.

-Helped by his schoolfriend Cammarotta-AdornoIn, Coandă started to build his slender sesquiplane and the unusual powerplant in a workshop in the courtyard of his house where he tested the thrust of the powerplant on a dynamometer, tests which are described in detail in the April 1910 edition of La Technique Aéronautique.
+Helped by his schoolfriend Cammarotta-AdornoIn, Coandă started to build his aircraft and the unusual powerplant in a workshop in the courtyard of his house where he tested the thrust of the powerplant on a dynamometer; these are described in detail in the April 1910 edition of La Technique Aéronautique.
 He filed for several patents for the mechanism and aircraft on 30 May 1910, with later additions to the existing patents.